chrekh/puppet-sudo/README.md

 ## Note about default value for sudo::conf[_sudoers]

-There is no default value for sudo::conf[_sudoers] which means that unless you provide configuration for sudo::conf[_sudoers] the main sudoers file will be cleared (except for the include directive if sudo::use_includedir is true) wiping whatever your OS/Distribution have provided.
+The default value for sudo::conf[_sudoers] only contains the rule to allow root to run sudo.
+Which means that unless you provide configuration for sudo::conf[_sudoers] the main sudoers file will be cleared (except for root and the include directive if sudo::use_includedir is true) wiping whatever your OS/Distribution have provided.

-My arguments against providing a distribution-specific defaults is
+My arguments against providing a distribution-specific defaults is:

 * It's easier to mainain a consistent sudoers configuration in a environment consistiong of multiple distributions.